Skip to content

 “Doctor, can you vaccinate children younger than 5 years of age?”

-Interestingly, all mRNA vaccines are looking at using reduced doses for children under the age of 5/6 years of age as they clearly have an amazing immune system.
+Interestingly, all mRNA vaccines are considering using reduced doses for children under 5/6 years of age, as they clearly have an amazing immune system.

-Children are not mini-adults, and it is important we have information on the safety, dose of vaccine and how it interacts with their immune system before we start using these vaccines in younger children.
+Children are not mini-adults, and it is important we have information on the safety, dose of vaccines and how they interact with their immune system before we start using these vaccines in younger children.

 “Doctor, my child is about to turn 12.
 Should I wait until they can get the adult dose?”

-No, there is no major difference between the immune system of an 11-year-old compared to a 12-year-old.
-If your child turns 12 after their first dose of Pfizer vaccine (using the 5-11 year dosing) then they can get the adult dose for their second dose when they turn 12.
+No, there is no major difference between the immune systems of an 11-year-old and a 12-year-old.
+If your child turns 12 after their first dose of the Pfizer vaccine (using the 5-11-year dosing), then they can get the adult dose for their second dose when they turn 12.

 “Doctor, why are some countries not recommending vaccination in healthy children?”